ppy/osu-wiki/wiki/Tournaments/otst!/2019/en.md

 5. Teams may substitute players in and out of the lobby without limit.
 6. Mods that are allowed in FreeMod: Hidden, Hardrock, Flashlight and Easy.
    - At least 2 players in a team must activate at least one mod.
-   - Players may combine mods (e.g. HDHR)
+   - Players may combine mods (e.g. HDHR).
 7. If a player ends the map failed, their score will not be counted.
 However, if the player is alive at the end of the map, then their score will be counted regardless of whether they failed during the map or not.
 8. You are allowed, however not required, to use mods in the tiebreaker maps.

 ### Pick / Ban Timers

-- **These timers are subject to referee’s leniency if there are connection issues or any other problems that may arise.**
+- **These timers are subject to referee's leniency if there are connection issues or any other problems that may arise**.
 - Timers are put in place to prevent players from swapping out and playing the picked map just before rejoining.
   - Picks and bans are limited to **1 minute** per pick/ban.
   - Swapping players are now limited to **1 minute and 30 seconds** after the map has been selected.